danven72/adventofcode-2022/README.md

 For compilation you must run:
 > sbt clean compile

-For running a class you must:
+For running a class:
 > sbt "runMain it.bitrock.adventofcode2022.Day1"

-Each day has a matching class (so if you want to run Day2 exercise you have to change Day1 with Day2 in command and so on)
+Each day has a matching class, so, if you want to run Day2 exercise, you have to change Day1 with Day2 in command, and so on

 You can import the project in IntelliJ and using it for running a single class